-- Make a traditional Vaselopita, or cake, decorate with blue and white, and play Greek folk games during your hour-long Greek New Year's party.
+- Go Greek and make a traditional Vaselopita, or cake, decorated with blue and white details.
+Play a few Greek folk games during your Greek New Year's party portion of the evening.

-- Party like they do in Scotland on Hogmanay, or New Year's Eve, by singing Auld Lang Syne while holding hands in a circle then snacking on the traditional fruitcake called a black bun.
+- Party like they do in Scotland on Hogmanay, or New Year's Eve, by singing Auld Lang Syne.
+Stand in a circle holding hands and then snack on the traditional fruitcake called a black bun.

-- Serve only pureed foods and drink everything from baby bottles.
+- Serve pureed foods and drink soda or juice from baby bottles.

-- Play with classic baby toys like blocks.
+- Play with classic baby toys like blocks, and build a Jenga block tower.

 - Play baby shower games like the dirty diaper game where you guess which chocolate candy was mashed up into a diaper.

-Look to the future with decorations, foods, games, and activities you think might be common 50 or 100 years from now.
+New Year's is all about looking to the future.
+Play on the concept of a futuristic world during your New Year's Eve celebration.
+Build in futuristic ideas with your dress, foods, games, and activities you think might be common 50 or 100 years from now.

-- Use LEGOs or craft materials to build your interpretation of cars from the future.
+- Use LEGO or craft materials to build your interpretation of cars from the future.

 New Year's Games

-No matter where you choose to celebrate or what theme you pick, these New Year's Games will keep everyone occupied while you wait for the big countdown.
+No matter where you choose to celebrate or what theme you pick, these New Year's Eve games will keep everyone occupied while you wait for the big countdown.
+Select a couple of fun-filled activities to keep the party going as you wait for the ball to drop.

 Real or Fake Resolutions

 Similar to the Two Truths and a Lie game, each person writes down three resolutions.
-One should be their actual New Year's resolution for the upcoming year and the other two should be fakes.
-Take turns to see who can guess which is the real resolution.
+One should be their actual New Year's resolution for the upcoming year, and the other two should be fakes.
+Take turns to see who can guess which resolution is real.

 Good Luck Charm Scavenger Hunt